mysilver/WordRecommender/README.md

-#WordRecommender to diversify crowdsourced paraphrases
+# WordRecommender to diversify crowdsourced paraphrases

+## How to Run

+## Further Information
 Please refer to  and cite the following article:

 ```